-B2B sector offers a sea of opportunities for aspiring entrepreneurs.
-It is a growing sector which is why there are high chances to disrupt or leave a mark by launching a marketplace of your niche.
+B2B ecommerce sector offers a sea of opportunities for aspiring entrepreneurs.
+It is a growing sector which is why there are high chances to disrupt or leave a mark by launching a B2B ecommerce marketplace of your niche.
 A few years ago, brick and mortar outlets were the only way of carrying out business activities.
 Fast forward to the present, most businesses have an online presence.
 Companies like Amazon, Alibaba, and eBay have taken huge strides in the eCommerce arena.
 Their success has set a perfect example for aspiring entrepreneurs wanting to take their business online.

 Given an awful lot of buzz surrounding it, it’s easy to think that the eCommerce industry revolves around the B2C (Business to Customer) segment.
 Yet, it’s the B2B (Business to Business) segment that controls the major share of eCommerce and where transactions take place at a much larger scale.
-According to statista, The global B2B eCommerce market valuing US$12.2 trillion in 2019 is over 6 times that of the B2C market.
+According to statista, the global B2B eCommerce market valuing US$12.2 trillion in 2019 is over 6 times that of the B2C market.

 It’s quite evident in the tech sphere.
 An apt example is Google’s Pixel smartphones.
 Although the Pixel receives Google’s branding, much of its hardware is sourced and manufactured by brands like HTC and LG.
 This symbiotic B2B relation between Google pixel and HTC/LG benefiting both businesses.

-Different Types of B2B Business Models
+Different Types of B2B eCommerce Business Models

 a) Supplier- Oriented Model (eDistribution)